 We kept it very much in a kind of speed dating style.
 Sitting down for five minutes with each other, a social entrepreneur could try to convince the high net worth individual to give them a million pounds, or whatever they were looking for.

 One example of the kinds of entrepreneurs that we wanted to help with this event was People Tree.
 People Tree is a fair trade ethical fashion company.
-It’s also multi-million pound company that sells products in the UK and Japan.
+It’s also a multi-million-pound company that sells products in the UK and Japan.
 They’re a very inspiring company to be around.

 After social-investment speed dating, I went on to run other educational programs for social enterprises.
 We realized that social entrepreneurs and investors didn’t know how to speak to each other to raise money.
 Along with running investments readiness courses for social entrepreneurs I also ran the first crowdfunding accelerator for learning how to do well on services like Kickstarter and IndieGoGo.

 Crowdfunding is really good for the social enterprise because there’s a clear need for why they’re doing what they’re doing, but even with that clear message, the social entrepreneurs don’t always know how to share their story.

 We helped train them and how to share their stories and hit their targets.
 We had a few success stories with this as well.
 It’s just so inspiring to be working with these kinds of organizations.

 The first one I want to talk about it’s called Positive News.
 Positive News shares, as you might imagine, the positive news stories that happen in the world today.
 We get so much news and it’s important to stay informed but if it’s continually negative it makes us feel that the world is negative.

 It’s great to know what’s also happening that’s good in the world because there’s so much good happening in the world too.
 I’ve been really inspired their quarterly magazine and their website.
 They raised about £250,000 pounds (over $400,000) on crowdfunding, and I became a co-owner through their campaign.